As always, it is hard to get a definition that is universally accepted and applicable!

 The UNCTAD (United Nations Conference on Trade and Development) defines creative goods as those which meet “the cycle of creation, production and distribution of a tangible product with creative content, economic and cultural value and a market objective”.
 UNCTAD also goes on to add that the creative economy is a significant and meaningful contributor to national and global GDPs spurring innovation and knowledge transfer.

-NICE will work towards creating an ecosystem with the cultural entrepreneurs being central players, assisted by funders, mentors and experts.
+NICE Org works towards creating an ecosystem with the cultural entrepreneurs being central players, assisted by funders, mentors and experts.
 We believe that these successful cultural businesses will ultimately help build Brand India.
 Just like how successful Indian IT companies and tech startups did so very well.